ruricolist/overlord/README.md

 it still depends on ASDF the project, because it builds on the UIOP portability layer.)

-(Note also that relying on ASDF means there is a discrepancy between path names in Overlord modules, which are relative to the file, and path names in Lisp files, which are relative to the system.
+(Note also that relying on ASDF means there is a discrepancy in the handling of relative pathnames in Overlord modules vs. Lisp files.
+Relative pathnames in Overlord modules are relative to the file that contains the module, but relative pathnames in Lisp files are relative to the base of the system they are loaded in.
 This is, unfortunately, unlikely to change.)

 # Overlord vs. Redo